ngsuwen/meowy-adventure/README.md

 * **Game logic:** The game allows many different combinations to be played, and there may be unforseen errors when certain combinations are made. *Solution:* I tried and tested out many different combinations to test the game logic.
 Eg. the game requires the player to have at least 5 cards in their deck.
 One error that I found was that when *Last Resort (Heal 30 and discard the card permanently from the deck)* was played, there might be a chance that the player's deck will fall below 5 cards.
 I decided to change the description to *'Heal 30 and replace the card with Heal (Heal 4 health)'* instead.

 ## Personal Reflection
 I feel that I have achieved what I wanted to do when I first started out this project.
 I was also able to apply what I have learnt in GA Unit 1 into the project.
-In addition to the concepts learnt in Unit 1, I have also researched on new functions / features to include into the game.
+In addition to the concepts learnt in Unit 1, I have researched on new functions / features to include into the game.
 For example, Magnific Popup was an additional feature that I have decided to use to have pop up windows.
-I noticed that file organization is very important.
+File organization is very important.
+As this game has many components, I have decided to split them into different files.
+This has been helpful in making my code more reable and easy to understand.
 Below are also some additional game improvements that could be done, if time permits:
 * Time countdown (To re-enact the owner going out to town and coming back home)
 * Keep count on the number of mice defeated
 * Add a second floor to the house

+Overall, I am pretty satisfied with the final product.
+I enjoyed the process as well, especially because this game involves 2 things that I love, deck-building games and cats!

 ## Game Instructions
 The goal of the game is to defeat **Jerry Mouse** without dying.
 The player will start with 6 cards in their deck.
 They can add new cards or remove cards from their deck by obtaining the **Gem** that will spawn randomly on the map.
 As the player moves around the map to collect the **Gems**, they will randomly bump into **enemy mice**.
 Defeat the mice and **Jerry Mouse** to win the game!